 3. It’s okay not to know what you want to do in life, as long as you stay productive.

 I’ve often switched careers- from the arts world to human rights to international relations.
-From law to writing and development to events management, Bard has taught me that with the right mindset, flexibility is possible, and versatility allows you to remain calm under pressure, whilst staying focused on getting what needs to be done, and honing in on your managing and directorial skills in the process.
+From law to writing and development to events management, Bard has taught me that with the right mindset, flexibility is possible, and versatility allows you to remain calm under pressure, while staying focused on getting what needs to be done, and honing in on your managing and directorial skills in the process.

 Even in the few months of unemployment straight after college when I received 16 job offers at publishing houses and law firms, only to have the majority of them rescinded because employers were unkeen to take on the exorbitant prices of keeping me in as a “skilled” native English speaker when others were available at a less cost consuming price, I stayed proactive.